 Discounted Cash Flows Method — This valuation method forecasts the practice’s net income for the next 10 years and calculates the net present value of that total income.
 The projected cash flows are based on a projected growth rate of collections and expenses each year, and then discounted by the assumed cost of capital plus a risk premium.
 This ranges from 23% to 31%.

 There’s no question that every dental practice is a unique entity with a plethora of differentiating factors that must be taken into account.
 In addition to analyzing the expenses and collections side of a practice’s financials, there are many other factors that must also be considered.
 Some of these factors include the location, staff, reputation, longevity, equipment, procedures offered, and patient mix.

 Weighing how much impact each factor has on a practice’s value is more of an art than it is a science.
-This underscores the importance of having a knowledgeable and experienced Advisor to help facilitate the dental practice valuation process.
+This underscores the importance of having a knowledgeable and experienced transition consultant to help facilitate the dental practice valuation process.
 The more you know going into the sale of a practice, the better off you’ll be both financially and personally.